researchtech-inc/markdown-edit-llm-benchmark/fixtures/complex/collateral_hedging.final.md

 Stability was demonstrated in the 2025-10-11 de-pegging event.
 On-chain redemptions over $2 billion were processed without downtime.
 Post-event over-collateralization of approximately $66 million was confirmed via Proof of Reserves.
-A subsequent stress test in late October 2025 further validated the mechanism's effectiveness.

 Primary risks encompass persistently negative funding rates potentially draining the $68 million reserve fund as of 2025-11-01.
 Counterparty failure is mitigated by OES custodians like Ceffu, Copper, and Fireblocks.